port-labs/port-docs/docs/tutorials/complete-use-cases/software-catalog.md

 In this guide you will setup an initial software catalog.
 This guide will show you how to use:

-- Port's [Terraform provider](../../integrations/terraform.md) - to document your cloud resources
+- Port's [Terraform provider](../../integrations/terraform.md) - to create your cloud resources
-- Port's [GitHub App](../../integrations/github/app/introduction.md) - to document your services
+- Port's [GitHub App](../../integrations/github/app/introduction.md) - to create your services
-- Port's [REST API](../../api-reference/) - to document your deployment configs
+- Port's [REST API](../../api-reference/) - to create your deployment configs
-- Port's [GitHub Action](../../integrations/github/github-action.md) - to document your service deployments
+- Port's [GitHub Action](../../integrations/github/github-action.md) - to create your service deployments

 By the end of this guide, you will have the _Basic Model_ of a software catalog.